Our Wine Family

 John Dyson’s interest in wine goes way back to his days at Cornell’s College of Agriculture when, never keen on beer, he bought a jug of wine to impress a date at his fraternity’s party.
 This led to a lifelong interest in wines and his enrollment in a wine course at Cornell’s famed hotel school.

 John met Kathe in Washington, DC while they were both working there.
 Their first investment in the wine world began in 1979 in John’s hometown of Millbrook, NY as they began to convert an old dairy farm into Millbrook Vineyards & Winery.
 He initiated viticultural experiments using several varieties, rootstocks and trellising techniques, and proved that world-class vinifera wines could be produced in the Hudson River Valley.
-Millbrook’s first commercial vintage was produced in 1985, and the 2005 vintage wines represent our 20th anniversary.
+Millbrook’s first commercial vintage was produced in 1985.

 From that one acre to over one thousand (mostly in California) John and Kathe, along with their partners, have built a successful business.
 They also own and operate a small winery in Tuscany, Villa Pillo, which has been restored to its glory with careful replanting of vineyards and restoration of the wine cellars.
 In 1998, they also purchased Williams Selyem, renowned for their world-class Pinot Noir.